Hey, I hope you are having a great Wednesday.

 #8 – Headaches and other health conditions!

 That pain in your head could also be as a result of not drinking enough water.
-Sometimes, illnesses such as diarrhea could make a person lose significant amounts of water.
+Sometimes, illnesses such as diarrhea can make a person lose significant amounts of water.
 In addition, not drinking sufficient amounts of water could also result in other forms of discomfort with signs and symptoms that could include grayish skin, lack of tears, sunken soft spot, a dry tongue, fatigue, a dry mouth and decreased urination .
 These health conditions could also be painful.
 Indeed, dehydration is not a healthy condition to be in.
-Drink enough water and help your body eliminate headaches and many ailments.
+Drink enough water and help your body eliminate headaches and many other ailments.
 If certain drinks such as alcohol or other diuretics are consumed.
 Fluids like water help to reduce the adverse effects of such conditions.

 It is incredibly difficult to deny the immense benefits of drinking water.
 We need water to live and survive.
 We need water to get rid of certain pains that are associated with dehydration and related ailments.
 There are many benefits of drinking water.
 So, drink enough water!
 We CAN all make a conscious effort to embark on a mission to make or continue to make the consumption of water a vital part of our daily lives.